 Further, the Company does not and will not invest more than 10%, in aggregate, of the value of its gross assets in other closed-ended investment companies (including investment trusts) listed on the London Stock Exchange, except where the investment companies themselves have stated investment policies to invest no more than 15% of their gross assets in other closed-ended investment companies (including investment trusts) listed on the London Stock Exchange.

 The Company’s gearing policy is that gearing will not exceed 25% of the Company’s net assets.
-In normal market conditions it is expected that the level of gearing will be between 5% and 25% of the Company’s net assets.

 The Company has the ability to invest a proportion (up to 25% of its gross assets) in preference shares, bonds and other debt instruments, although no more than 10% of any one issue may be held.
 In addition, a maximum of 10% of the Company’s gross assets can be held in cash, where the Investment Manager believes market or economic conditions make equity investment unattractive or while seeking appropriate investment opportunities or to maintain liquidity.